GuidoBartoli/sherloq/README.md

 While many commercial solutions have unaffordable prices and are reserved to law enforcement and government agencies only, this toolset aims to be a powerful and extensible framework as a starting point for anyone interested in state-of-the-art forensic algorithms.

 I strongly believe that *security-by-obscurity* is the wrong way to offer any kind of forensic service (i.e. "Using this proprietary software I guarantee you that this photo *is* pristine... and you have to trust me!").
-Instead, following the open-source philosophy, everyone should be able to try various techniques on their own, gain knowledge and share it to the community... even better if they contribute with code improvements! :)
+Following the open-source philosophy, everyone should instead be able to try various techniques on their own, gain knowledge and share it to the community... even better if they contribute with code improvements! :)

 # History
 The first version was written in 2015 using C++11 to build a command line utility with many options, but soon it turned to be too cumbersome and not much interactive.
-That version is contained in the "cli" folder and can be compiled with CMake after installing OpenCV, Boost and AlgLib libraries.
+That version is contained in the "old/cli" folder and can be compiled with CMake after installing OpenCV, Boost and AlgLib libraries.
 This first proof of concept offered about 80% of planned features (see below for the full list).

 While also including novel algorithms, the 2017 version mainly added a Qt-based multi-window GUI to provide a better user experience.
 Multiple analyses could be shown on screen and a fast zoom/scroll  viewer was implemented for easier image navigation.
-This project is contained in the "gui" folder and can be compiled with Qt Creator with Qt 5 and OpenCV 3 and covered about 70% of planned features (see below for the full list).
+This project is contained in the "old/gui" folder and can be compiled with Qt Creator with Qt 5 and OpenCV 3 and covered about 70% of planned features (see below for the full list).

 Fast forward to 2020 when I decided to port everything in Python + PySide2 + OpenCV for a much easier installation and maintenance.
-This iteration is just begun and I have ported about 30% of the previous code on the new platform, but I think this will be the final "form" of the project (as long as someone does not volunteer to develop a web application!).
+This iteration is just begun and I have ported about 40% of the previous code on the new platform, but I think this will be the final "form" of the project (as long as someone does not volunteer to develop a nice web application!).

-I'm happy to share my code and get in contact with anyone interested to improve or test it, but please keep in mind that this repository is *not* intended for distributing a final product, my aim is just to publicly track development, so expect bugs, unpolished code and missing features! ;)
+I'm happy to share my code and get in contact with anyone interested to improve or test it, but please keep in mind that this repository is *not* intended for distributing a final product, my aim is just to publicly track development of an unpretentious educational tool, so expect bugs, unpolished code and missing features! ;)

 # Install
 To run the Python version, just create a Python 3 virtual environment and execute `pip install -r requirements.txt` from inside the `python` folder, then `python sherloq.py`.